Keeping and welfare of dogs

-Registration fees can be paid at the Margaret River or Augusta Shire offices.
+Registration fees can be paid at the Margaret River or Augusta Shire offices during business hours 9:00am - 4:00pm.
 Renewals are normally due within 21 days of 1st November.

-- Pensioners who have approved concession cards are entitled to a reduction in fees.
+- Pensioners who hold a current, approved Pension Concession Card will be entitled to a 50% reduction in fees.

 - Authorised Guide dogs and special needs dogs are exempt from fees, but they must still be registered.